 A little further along, we emerged into a stunning secluded patio with mediterranean foliage and a tiny white bungalow, and there it was: a perfect little no-frills terrace with the peacefulness of a coastal village.

 Whenever there’s a performance at Sala Mirador, the theatre bar opens and you can go and enjoy a drink on the patio terrace.
-When it’s open, it’s open till the show ends which is around midnight/1 a.m. and then it’s kick-out time along with the audience.
+They pack up the furniture when the show ends at around midnight/1 am, and then it’s kick-out time along with the audience.
 It’s a very informal affair, wonderfully no-frills and at the same time a stunning place to spend an evening.

 We never made it to the show, but we returned that evening to the patio for drinks on the terrace.
-During the interval, we caught a perspective-changing glimpse of the cast – a spectacle of young things in costumes that were a caricature of their original selves.
-It was madness and a sight worth seeing, but fortunately it only lasted 15 minutes and then we continued soaking up the rare peacefulness of the best terrace in Madrid.
+During the interval, we caught a perspective-changing glimpse of the cast – a spectacle of young things in costumes that illustrated an extreme and abstract version of themselves.
+It was madness and a sight worth seeing, and fortunately it only lasted 15 minutes before we were able to get back to the rare peacefulness, imagining that we could see the stars from the best terrace in Lavapiés.